rorosen/zeekstd/cli/README.md

 ## Print Information

 Print information about a seekable archive with the `list` subcommand.
-When called with no further arguments, it will print general information similar to `zstd -l`.
+When called with no further arguments, it will print general information similar to `zstd -l`, pass the `--detail` flag to list all frames individually.

 ```bash
 $ zeekstd list numbers.txt.zst